Issavibe1027/Regex-Tutorial-/regex tutorial/Regex Tutorial for Matching a URL.md

 The last capturing group, ```([\/\w \.-]*)``` includes a bracketed character set ```[\/\w \.-]``` which matches any character including an escaped ```\/```, an escaped alphanumeric or underscore word character ```\w```, an escaped ```\.```, and/or ```-``` character.
 This set is followed by the ```*``` quantifier, indicating a match of 0 or more of the preceding character set.
 This entire last capturing group is then matched 0 or more times, as indicated by the ```*``` quantifier following the last capturing group, meaning this entire portion of the URL is optional or can have as many additions as delineated.

-## Author

-Created by Zhongcheng Zhao.
-For additional questions and information, please go to my [GitHub profile](https://github.com/zhngzh527)